Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 is able to support thousands of devices.

 ## The devices
-A device will be given a way to find the IP address of its controller as well s the port to communicate over.
+A device will be given a way to find the IP address of its controller as well as the port to communicate over.
 Devices always initiate the connection to the controller.

 ## The connection
-The connection uses the WebSocket protocol to maintain and frame messages.
+The connection uses the WebSocket protocol to frame and exchange messages.
 The communication protocol used is modeled after JSON-RPC for sending JSON structured messages.

 ## The messages
 The controller can send commands to the devices.
 These commands must be acknowledged by the devices.
-Any errors should be reported byu the devices.
-The devices may send unsolicited messages to the devices.
-These messages are not acknowledged by the controller and should be expected to be received and processed.
+Any errors should be reported by the devices.
+The devices may send unsolicited messages to the controller.
+These messages are not acknowledged by the controller and are be expected to be received and processed.
 The next section explains the different messages.

 ### Event Messages
-In this RPC, here are some common interpretations:
+Here are some common interpretations of parameters for this RPC protocol:
 - `when` : In a command, this is a suggestion as to when to perform something.
 0 means right now, or otherwise the UTC time in seconds.
 - `serial` : This is the text representation of the serial number the device is using.
-Usually will be the MAC address of the device without an separator.
+Usually will be the MAC address of the device without separators.
 - `uuid` : Is an int64 representing the current configuration ID.
-- `JSON documents` : when a field requires an JSON document, this is free form JSON and the controller and the AP agree on its content.
+- `JSON documents` : when a field requires an JSON document, this is free form JSON and the controller and the AP have an already established agreement on its schema.
 -
 #### Connection event
-Device Sends connection notification to the controller after establishing a connection.
-The controller my decide to send the AP a newer configuration.
-The controller will record the device capabilities provided.
+After establishing a connection to the controller, the devices send a connection notification message to the controller so it can record the devices' capabilities.
+The controller may use that opportunity to push a newer configuration to the AP.
 ```
 {     "jsonrpc" : "2.0" ,
       "method" : "connect" ,